lellasone/printrbot-bed-visualizer/README.md

 Do the same thing for your machine's ending g-code.
 This won't impact the scan results, but you may find it convenient to have it home or zero after use.

+if either of these files takes longer then ~20s to execute you may need to tweak that in code.
+(It's unlikely though)

 ### Issues
 If you run into problems using this code, or need help adapting it to another